RedRoach51/MockResearch/README.md

 Clone the Git repositories from the software projects you are testing into a single directory.
 Multiple repositories can be cloned at once using either [BatchGitRepo.bat](BatchGitRepo.bat) or [DownloadApacheGitRepository.pl](DownloadApacheGitRepository.pl).

-Place all the scripts from "Erick scripts" inside the same directory as the Git repositories.
+Place all the scripts from "Scripts/General scripts" inside the same directory as the Git repositories.
 Run AnalysisScript.bat in the command line

 All project data will be sent into a new directory, 'UndProjects'.
 Each project's individual metrics will be generated and then processed into group datasets 'AllMetrics.csv', 'AllMockImports.csv', and 'AllMockFrameworks.csv'.

-Open the Eclipse SDK, and import the "astSimple" project from the "Keye scripts" folder.
+Open the Eclipse SDK, and import the "astSimple" project from the "Scripts/JavaPlugin scripts" folder.
 Select Run as -> Eclipse application, which will create a new Eclipse instance called runtime-EclipseApplication.

 Follow these steps after creating the new runtime instance to run the plug-in project: